aditya28kulkarni/adi28/README.md

 - 👋 Hi, I’m @adi28
-- 👀 I’m interested in ...
+- 👀 I’m interested in programming
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently in 1st year of computer engineering
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me
+ mail me *aditya4akulkarni@gmail.com*
 <!---
-sun2moon0/sun2moon0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->